 water managed by Shetland Anglers Association

-Reaching Lang Clodie takes a fair walk, but it’s well worth the effort as a basecamp.
-The loch sits in a sheltered valley beneath the sea cliffs, offering good protection from north-westerly and southerly winds and excellent views out to sea.
+Reached by a fair walk inland from the west coast, Lang Clodie makes an excellent basecamp.
+The loch sits in a sheltered valley beneath the sea cliffs, giving good cover from north-westerly and southerly winds and offering fine views out to sea.

 Fishing permits can be purchased at either the Lerwick Tourist Office or the tackle shop, Rod and Line, which is in Harbour Street in Lerwick.
 The SAA organises a number of fishing competitions during the season running separate boat and bank leagues and the visiting angler will be made most welcome at these.
 Details will be supplied with your permit.